mdtanrikulu/ens-verified/ENSIP.md

 #### Name Transfer Protection

 When an ENS name is transferred to a new owner, existing verifiable records become stale — they attest to the previous owner, not the current one.
 Verifiers MUST recover the signer from the proof bundle's EIP-712 signature and compare it against the current ENS registry owner (Section 7, step 9).
-This ensures that a sold name does not carry forward attestations that belong to the previous owner.

-The user's signature in the content key derivation provides the cryptographic anchor: since different private keys produce different signatures, the content key itself implicitly encodes the signer's identity.
-However, the explicit ownership check is still necessary because the content key alone does not reveal *who* the signer was — only the EIP-712 recovery step does.

 #### Issuer Revocation